minwookim88/minwookim88.github.io/README.md

 For customization purposes, there are 2 overidding files that shadow the original theme settings.
 1. /assets/css/main.scss : Changing font options
-2. /_includes/scripts.html : Enabling LaTeX use
+2. /_includes/scripts.html : Enabling LaTeX use & Collapsible Divs

 For the choice of layout for pages or posts, please refer to the following page: https://github.com/mmistakes/minimal-mistakes/tree/master/_layouts